New York Personal Injury Attorneys

 Our dedication to helping those who have been wrongfully injured has given us a reputation for success and results in New York City and the five boroughs.

-- We have more than 75 years of experience helping New York City residents secure compensation for their injuries.
+- We have more than 95 years of experience helping New York City and Long Island residents secure compensation for their injuries.

 - We have the resources and personnel of a large-scale firm, but we offer the service and personal attention of a smaller boutique law office.